Triathlon racing is a world of perseverance, tenacity, and an unwavering quest of greatness.

 The repercussions of such a demanding race extend well beyond race day.

-The body, having depleted its energy stores and endured strenuous exertion, requires a period of recuperation to repair, rebuild, and prepare for future training and racing.
+The body, having depleted its energy stores and endured strenuous exertion, requires a proper recovery time to repair, rebuild, and prepare for future training and racing.

 Post-Race Recovery

-The need for Post-race triathlon recovery becomes evident when we consider the physical strain experienced by triathletes.
+The need for post-race recovery time becomes evident when we consider the physical strain experienced by triathletes.

 Their muscles are pushed to the limit, resulting in microtears and inflammation.